If you think it has become harder to make your customers happy these past couple of decades, you’re right.

 It’s evident that it has become more difficult for US retailers to satisfy their customers.
 And after two years of living through a global pandemic, consumer behavior has evolved.
 Ecommerce has seen a great rise in its interaction with customers, and the pandemic has given shape to new consumer trends.

 But retail stores aren’t the only ones suffering from the decline.
-Even ecommerce brands also saw a 2.4% reduction in customer happiness.
+Even ecommerce brands also saw a 4% reduction in customer happiness from 2018.
 It seems, therefore, that instant gratification and shopping convenience aren’t doing much to keep a consumer satisfied.

 Here are the five main reasons why making customers happy—and keeping them that way—has become an even more demanding task.

 - Gen Z (born 1996 and later)

 Most retail brands are generally focusing on the Millennials, the Generation X, and the Baby Boomers.

 These generations have largely different wants and needs.
 Millennials are known for their faultless command of tech devices, short attention span, intolerance for unethical business practices, and a dire need for fast services.

 Gen X, on the other hand, values efficiency more than anything else, preferring to research about products before buying them.
 Lastly, Baby Boomers are likely to have the largest purchasing power, but they have very definite tastes.
 They know their priorities and their exact wants and needs, which makes marketing a new product to them difficult.